 In Cripple Creek and throughout Colorado, the consequences for casino theft can be life-altering.
 Unlike other forms of theft, theft from a casino is a class 1 misdemeanor.
 This means that you are facing up to a $5,000 fine and up to 18 months in jail.
 It doesn't matter the amount of money they allege you stole.
 For example, a person who takes a ticket from a slot machine for $5.00 and the person who picks up a $1,000 chip on the floor will be charged with the same crime.
 As attorneys for Fraudulent Acts in Cripple Creek, this is outrageous.
 Basically, the casinos will prosecute anyone for any amount.

 Do I need an Attorney for Fraudulent Acts Charges in Central City, Colorado?

 Everyone charged with Fraudulent Acts should get an attorney.
 Why?
 Because the government is constantly over-prosecuting these crimes.
 Without a lawyer, you will be subjected to trying to defend yourself without knowing the law.
 As experienced Colorado casino crimes attorneys, we know how to help you get the best result possible on your case.

-So, if you or a loved one has been charged with Fraudulent Acts in Gilpin County, Colorado, call O'Malley and Sawyer at 303-830-0880 to speak immediately with one of our attorneys.
+So, if you or a loved one has been charged with Fraudulent Acts in Gilpin County, Colorado, call Sawyer Legal Group at 303-830-0880 to speak immediately with one of our attorneys.
 Together, we can protect your future.